-In under-constrained cases there are many choices of $w$ for which the sum of squares vanish.
+In under-constrained cases there are many choices of $w$ for which the sum of squares vanishes.
 Imagine solving this problem with gradient descent, initialized at $w=0$.
-Gradient descent will definitely succeed, as this is a convex problem, and find a vanishing solution, but which solution?
+Gradient descent will definitely succeed, as this is a convex problem, and find a vanishing error solution, but which solution?

-\begin{claim} Gradient descent (or SGD, conjugate gradient descent, BFGS) will converge to the least norm solution $\min_{Aw=b} \vert\vert w\vert\vert_2$.
-The proof follows from the iterates always being spanned by the rows of $A$ (more details soon). \end{claim}
+\begin{claim} Gradient descent (or SGD, conjugate gradient descent, BFGS) will converge to the least $\ell_{2}$-norm solution $\min_{Aw=b} \vert\vert w\vert\vert_2$.
+The proof follows from the iterates always being spanned by the rows of $A$ (more details will be given in the next lecture). \end{claim}

-While we did not tell the algorithm to prefer solutions with small norms, it does in fact find the solution that minimizes this norm.
+While we did not explicitly design the algorithm to prefer solutions with small norm, it does in fact find the solution that minimizes this norm.
 This implicit regularization comes directly through the optimization process.
-In general we find that the optimization algorithm minimizes some norm or complexity measure, but which complexity measure?
+In general we find that optimization algorithms minimize some norm or complexity measure, but which complexity measure?